advancedresearch/advancedresearch.github.io/blog/2021-10-29-the-anti-thoth-argument.md

 It is not a danger in the sense of everyday scenarios, but one might imagine how it could impact e.g. AI safety through obscure or esoteric semantic drifts in mathematical languages.

-The anti-Toth argument is neither pragmatic nor platonistic, but appeals to some "primitive" form of philosophical being prior to creation of the world, like the Balrog.
+The anti-Thoth argument is neither pragmatic nor platonistic, but appeals to some "primitive" form of philosophical being prior to creation of the world, like the Balrog.

-### The problem of anti-Toth vs Path Semantics
+### The problem of anti-Thoth vs Path Semantics

 It is clear that written languages might be used to e.g. enforce gender inequality in a civilisation.